priyanshudubey/email-template-system/client/README.md

 - Searching email templates
 - Filtering email templates
 - # Advanced functionalities:

   - Dividing email templates into multiple sub-levels
   - Creating a new email template from an existing one
   - Keeping `placeholders` in the email template for future use
   - Using `variables` in the email template for dynamic content

+- Using `conditional statements` in the email template for dynamic content